La Valletta Brianza

 La Valletta Brianza (Brianzöö: La Valetta /lmo/) is a comune in the province of Lecco, Lombardy, northern Italy.
 It was created on 30 January 2015 when the two former communes of Perego and Rovagnate merged.
 The communal seat is located in the latter hamlet.

 It is about 35 km northeast of Milan and about 13 km south of Lecco.

-In 2025, the nunnery at Bernaga was destroyed by fire; all the 20-odd nuns escaped.
+In 2025, the nunnery at Bernaga was destroyed by fire; all 20-odd nuns escaped.